 Our success largely depends on the continued skills, experience, efforts and policies of our management and other key personnel and our ability to continue to attract, motivate and retain highly qualified employees.
 In particular, the services of Glen E. Tullman, our Chief Executive Officer, are integral to the execution of our business strategy.
 If one or more of our key employees leaves our employment, we will have to find a replacement with the attributes necessary to execute our strategy.
+The head of our sales team has recently provided notice of his resignation from our company and we are currently looking for a replacement for the general counsel.
 Because competition for skilled employees is intense, and the process of finding qualified individuals can be lengthy and expensive, we believe that the loss of the services of key personnel could adversely affect our business, financial condition and results of operations.
 We cannot assure you that we will continue to retain such personnel.
 We do not maintain keyman insurance for any of our key employees.